sevagh/metalgroove.xyz/web/index.md

 ---
 keywords: metal, groove, beats, beat tracking, tempo, beat, drums, percussion, percussive, headbang, rhythm, metronome, polyrhythm, multimeter
-description: "What makes metal groove?
-An exploration of beat tracking, tempo estimation, percussive source separation, and various music analysis algorithms for rhythm."
+description: "Beat tracking, tempo estimation, percussive source separation, and other music analysis tools for rhythm in metal music."
 ---

-# What makes Metal Groove?

 I'm Sevag and I love metal.
 This page showcases a collection of my loosely-related projects in the pursuit of the analysis of groove and rhythm in metal music.
 See my [open-source portfolio](https://github.com/sevagh) and my [personal website](https://sevag.xyz) for any inquiries.
 <br style="line-height:0px;" />